jorisvandenbossche/course-python-geospatial/notebooks/91_package_rasterio.md

 > *DS Python for GIS and Geoscience*
-> *October, 2020*
+> *October, 2021*
 >
-> *© 2020, Joris Van den Bossche and Stijn Van Hoey.
+> *© 2021, Joris Van den Bossche and Stijn Van Hoey.
 Licensed under [CC BY 4.0 Creative Commons](http://creativecommons.org/licenses/by/4.0/)*

 ---

 +++

+> __In this notebook, the tupical workflow when doing operations with Rasterio to handle spatial data is explained .__

-In the previous notebook we focused on the Numpy package using [Rasterio](https://rasterio.readthedocs.io/en/latest/) as the interface to read the data from disk.
+Both when working with Numpy as in xarray, [Rasterio](https://rasterio.readthedocs.io/en/latest/) is the interface to read the data from disk.

 Whereas Numpy is a powerful package for calculation, it does not provide any spatial information so lacking support for reprojection, warping,...
 Apart from reading in a broad set of GIS raster formats, Rasterio also provides some of these GIS raster operations.